Damsgård Tunnel

 The Damsgård Tunnel (Damsgårdstunnelen) is a road tunnel in the city of Bergen in Vestland county, Norway.
 It consists of two tubes, each of which carries two lanes of traffic through the Damsgårdsfjellet mountain between the neighborhoods of Lyngbø and Gyldenpris and the onwards towards the city centre.
 The northern end of the tunnel lies adjacent to the entrance to the Løvstakk Tunnel and the Puddefjord Bridge.
 The tunnel is one of the major arterial highways leading west from the city centre.

 The tube that carries eastbound traffic was opened in 1992 and it is 2360 m long, while the other tube opened the following year and it is slightly shorter at 2342 m long.
-The Damsgård Tunnel is part of Norwegian National Road 555 which runs from Fjell to Bergen's city centre.
+The Damsgård Tunnel is part of Norwegian National Road 555 which runs from the island of Sotra in Øygarden Municipality to Bergen's city centre.
 The average daily traffic through the Damsgård Tunnel was 35,127 vehicles in 2007, up from 29,336 in 2000.